Turn engineering work into trusted performance evidence

 Three steps.
 No setup ceremony.

 Arbor is hosted.
-Connect once during onboarding, then kick off a review run whenever the cycle comes around.
+Connect once during onboarding, then kick off a review run before calibration, promotion, or compensation decisions.

 STEP 01

-GitHub and Jira at launch, with more on the way.
-Personal access tokens or app-style integrations, whichever your security team prefers.
-Read-only access only, tokens encrypted at rest.
+Connect the systems where engineering work already lives.
+Personal access tokens or OAuth, whichever your security team prefers.
+Credentials are encrypted at rest.

 STEP 02